ejwillemse/BAN313/chapter7.md

 If the output changes by a lot, we know that the simulation is sensitive towards the specific input parameter, and we need to make sure that the parameters are accurate.")
 ```

---- type:NormalExercise lang:r xp:100 skills:1 key:7c846a5f60
+--- type:NormalExercise lang:r xp:100 skills:1 key:c2c29de5b8
 ## Testing the model sensitivity to the arrival rate

 In the previous example we assumed that the customer arrival rate is 1 per minute, exponentially distributed, but what if this is not the case?
 What of the actual customer arrival rate is 1.1 per minute?
 Will that significantly increase or decrease customer waiting times.
-Of, what if it is 0.9 per minute?
+Or, what if it is 0.9 per minute?

 Since we have a simulation model available, we can easily change the arrival rate and see how the mean waiting time increases or decreases.